nesl/ice40_examples/README.md

 ## Downloading, compiling, and programming the example projects
 In order to download this repository, type `git clone https://github.com/nesl/ice40_examples.git ice40_examples` on the command line.
 Within the repository you will find a GPL license file, this readme, and several different example project folders such as "blinky."
 Within a given project folder, you will see:
-* top.v -- the highest level Verilog file, including all pin inputs (e.g. clocks and button lines) and outputs (e.g. LEDs)
+* `<folder_name>.v` -- the highest level Verilog file, including all pin inputs (e.g. clocks and button lines) and outputs (e.g. LEDs)
-* (other modules.v) -- any other required modules (e.g. UART transmitters) referenced in top.v
+* (`other_modules.v`) -- any other required modules (e.g. UART transmitters) referenced in `<folder_name>.v`
-* pinmap.pcf -- the pin map file relating variable names referenced in top.v to physical I/O pins on the ICE40 HX8K.
+* `<folder_name>_<footprint>.pcf` -- the pin map file relating variable names referenced in `<folder_name>.v` to physical I/O pins on the ICE40 HX8K.
 The syntax here is `set_io <wire_name> <physical pin name>`.
 You can add the `--warn-no-port` option if you'd like the compiler to warn you if a specified pin does not exist on a given device.
-* Makefile -- this is a typical Unix Makefile that dictates the synthesis and programming flow.
+* `Makefile` -- this is a sub-makefile which is included by the top-level makefile, but can also be used on its own.
 For the example projects, this file provides two commands of interest: `make` and `make burn`. `make` will compile your verilog project into a binary bitstream, and `make burn` will download this bitstream onto your FPGA device through USB.
-* build/ -- this is a folder where all intermediate build files are stored -- e.g. netlists, ascii bitstream, binary bistream.

 In order to compile an example project, navigate to that directory on your terminal.
 Type `make` to compile the project.
 When this finishes, type `make burn` to load the compiled binary onto your FPGA, provided it's connected over USB.

+You can also type `make` in the top directory to compile all projects.
+To load a project onto your FPGA, use `make burn-<project>`.

 Note for OSX: If you are having difficulties programming a project onto the FPGA with `make burn`, see the section below on UART transmission under the UART project.